triton-inference-server/tutorials/Triton_Inference_Server_Python_API/README.md

 1:1 python binding of the C API and provides all the flexibility and power of the C API with a simpler to use interface.

-This tutorial repository includes a preview of the API based on the 23.12 release of Triton.
+This tutorial repository includes examples of using the API based on the 24.01 Triton Inference Server container.

 > [!Note]
 > As the API is in BETA please expect some changes as we